kernelwarrior/Kotalingrad/README.md

 This application does nothing of any interest, but if you see the phrase "Javalin app built using Kotlin", you'll know that your toolchain works.

-*Note*: If running gradle on Windows Subsystem for Linux (WSL), do not place your files in /mnt/c/ but rather in /home/wherever/, otherwise the compiler will run with painful slowness
+*Note*: If running gradle on Windows Subsystem for Linux (WSL), do not place your files in /mnt/c/ but rather in /home/wherever/, as otherwise the compiler will run with painful slowness